akarp0508/assembler/README.md

  - REG - reference to parameter specified in parameters config file
  - REG|NUMBER - two references to parameters specified in config file, the first one that does not give error will be used in assembling process

-Other detailes:
- - Every line with any uncommented non-space charactes is taken into consideration
- - Comments can be made with # (everything behind this symbol in the line does not affect assembler)